Green housing of the future

 Green Deal action

-The project is about a partnership on five plots to support the construction of sustainable buildings that reduce the negative impacts on climate and the environment.
+The project involves collaboration across five lots to support the development of more sustainable structures that reduce negative impacts on climate and the environment.
 The project is part of Reykjavík's Green Plan and takes into account the Municipal Plan and Climate Policy, which comprehensively look at economic, social, and environmental sustainability.
 The plots in question: Arnarbakki 6, Völvufell 13-23, Völvufell 43, Frakkastígur 1, and Veðurstofureitur.

 Implementation period